 - Something bready.
 Crostini, thin breadsticks, or crackers will add a little texture and crunch.

 - Something sweet.
-Salty, fatty meats pair well with dried fruit, spreadable jam, or chutney.
-Fig jam or dried apricots (or try this Apple & Walnut Tapenade) are great options for a charcuterie board.
+Salty, fatty meats pair well with grapes, dried fruit, spreadable jam, or chutney.
+Fig jam or dried apricots are great options for a charcuterie board.

 Wine and Champagne to Pair With Charcuterie